Monaco, Provence: tourism & sightseeing

 Despite its independence from France, most laws, and the defence of Monaco, are linked closely with those of France.
 There is no income tax for the inhabitants, and there are more police per square metre than any other country in the world to help control an extremely minimal crime problem.
 Monaco largely makes its money by being a tax exile for the rich, and from tourism.

-Port Hercule: just to the west of Monte Carlo the large port and La Condamine area is the place to see the impressive yachts and enjoy a promenade around the harbour.
+Just to the south of Monte Carlo, the large port and La Condamine area is the place to see the impressive yachts and enjoy a promenade around the harbour.
 An electric boat-bus will carry you between the two sides of the port.

-The Prince's Palace here is one of the highlights of a visit to Monaco, with much to enjoy from 15th century frescoes to opulent 18th century state rooms.
+The Prince's Palace in Monaco Ville is one of the highlights of a visit to Monaco, with much to enjoy from 15th century frescoes to opulent 18th century state rooms.
 You can watch the changing of the guard in the square in front of the Palace at 11:55 each day.

-Fontvieille and exotic gardens: this most western part of Monaco includes the Automobile Museum and one of the most attractive highlights - the Exotic Gardens.
+The south-west part of Monaco, called Moneghetti, includes one of the most attractive highlights in Monaco, the Exotic Gardens.
 On the hill above south-west Monaco these gardens are exceptional, both for the cacti and plants and for the very impressive views out across the rooftops and the sea.
 There is also a cave of stalactites and stalagmites in the gardens which is very interesting but does involve a lot of stairs!

-A larger shopping centre can be found at Fontveille, and there are also numerous shops and boutiques in the streets behind Port Hercule.
+A larger shopping centre can be found in Fontveille, and there are also numerous shops and boutiques in the streets behind Port Hercule.